Bishop Hope Morgan Ward, Resident Bishop

 She was elected to the Episcopacy in July, 2004 and assigned to the Mississippi Conference in 2004 and 2008.
 In 2012, she was assigned to the North Carolina Conference.

 Served as president of the General Board of Global Ministries and as president of JustPeace which is the Center for Mediation and Conflict Transformation of the UMC.
 She now serves on the General Board of Church and Society and is the bishop assigned to give oversight of the Vietnam Mission Initiative.

 Her spouse, Mike Ward, is an educator.
 He has been a high school teacher, coach, principal, local school superintendent.
 From 1997- 2004, he served as North Carolina State Superintendent of Public Instruction, an elected position.
 Mike is on the faculty of NC State University, consults across the United States on education, and is an advocate for children.

-She and Mike have two children and two grandchildren.
-Brooke Morgan Ward and her husband, Derek Taira, live in Hawaii where Derek is on the faculty of the University of Hawaii and Brooke is an educational specialist for Hawaii Department of Education.
-Jason Ward and his wife, Alison Greene, and grandsons, Amos and Theo, live in Starkville, Mississippi.
-Jason and Alison are both professors of American History at Mississippi State University.
+She and Mike have two children and three grandchildren.
+Brooke Morgan Ward and her husband, Derek Taira, and grandson, Morgan, live in Hawaii where Derek is on the faculty of the University of Hawaii and Brooke is an educational specialist for Hawaii Department of Education.
+Jason Ward and his wife, Alison Greene, and grandsons, Amos and Theo, live in Atlanta, Georgia.
+Jason teaches history at Emory and Alison teaches at Candler.